vjern/ml-soft-eng/README.md

-# LLM Attribute Extraction API
+# LLM Field Extraction API

-Extract attributes from product descriptions using a (mocked) LLM.
+Extract fields from product descriptions using a (mocked) LLM.

 ## Build & Run